ArjunSpace/oops_assignment.py/README.md

         File "<stdin>", line 1, in <module>
         NameError: HiThere

 Q22.
-Identify two methods for specifying actions to be executed at termination time, regardless of whether or not an exception exists.
+Identify two methods for specifying actions to be executed at termination time, regardless of
+     whether or not an exception exists.

+         Finally block always executes irrespective of an exception being thrown or not.
+The final keyword allows you to create a block of code that follows a try-catch block.

+     Finally, clause is optional.
+It is intended to define clean-up actions which should be that executed in all conditions.

 Q23.
 What is the purpose of the try statement?

          The try block lets you test a block of code for errors.